Modern Slavery Act Statement 2023

 We check supply chains to ensure the potential for slavery and human trafficking is significantly reduced.
 We make clear to companies we do business with that we are not prepared to accept any form of exploitation.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, an overview is delivered during the onboarding process for our teams.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, an overview is delivered during the onboarding process for our teams and annually thereafter.

 Key performance indicators